rschramm9/AHNC_MOTUS_KIOSK/DEVELOPERS_README.md

 A complete copy of the repository should now be in subdirectory at: C:\Users\MOTUS_KIOSK\Projects\AHNC_MOTUS_KIOSK

-Run R-Studio IDE
+Your first run....

-Click File > New Project
+Now run the R-Studio IDE.
+Once open, Click File > New Project

-From pop-up, choose "Existing Directory" and navigate to the AHNC_MOTUS_KIOSK directory, then click 'Create Project' button.

-From the project window right s
+File > New Project.
+From NewProjectWizard  select “Existing Directory”

+“Browse”  **INTO** the folder: C:\Users\MOTUS_KIOSK\Projects\AHNC_MOTUS_KIOSK and click “Open”

+Back in the wizard, Click “Create Project”

+ From the IDE  Right-side  “Files” Panel,  click to open file global.R

+Check at the top of the code window for a warning regarding several packages that need to be installed… Go ahead and click the “Install”  Wait while it installs numerous package dependencies.
+This can take around 4 to 5 minutes….

+ Repeat the above check for packages needing to be installed as needed for files:

+ui.R

+server.R

+modules/receiverDeploymentDetections.R

+modules/ReceiverDetections.R

+modules/tagDeploymentDetails.R

+modules/tagDeploymentDetections.R

+Close the tabs for all source code files **EXCEPT**  global.R, ui.R and server.R

+With one of those three files selected for view in the code window, notice the green arrow labeled “Run App”.
+Click that.
+After RStudio builds the app it should pop-up the app in its own browser window.

+Two other things to note...

+1-When the app is running - on the Console tab will be a red stop-sign.
+Use that to halt the app to make changes or reload the config file etc

+2-Just after the app starts up, if you scroll down thru the output in the Console tab, you will find:

+"Listening on http://127.0.0.1:####".
+This is the temporary URL and port that Shiny assigns.
+You may be curious to try cutting that URL to your clipboard and pasting it into any browser on any machine on your local network.
+It should work!

 #### Configuration ####

-See file kiosk.cfg in the projects top-level directory.
-It contain key value pairs that do things like set the target motus receiver using its Motus database ID
+See file kiosk.cfg in the project's top-level directory.
+It contains key value pairs that do things like set the target motus receiver using its Motus database ID.
+You probably want to point the app to your own receiver instead of ours!

+To locate  your receiver's ID:  Go to motus.org Then : ExploreData>Projects

+Find your ProjectID, then click on the link that takes you to your project's description.
+Look for the item named "Receivers" and click the link next to it saying ""(Table)"

+Edit. the kiosk.cfg file using your information.

 ```code
 ReceiverID=7948
 MainLogoFile="images/logos/ankenyhill_logo.png"
 MainLogoHeight=140
 MainTitle="Test Data"
 ```